EdDuarte/website/content/_index.md

 over-thinking systems to achieve optimized solutions.

-Throughout the few years of academic and professional career I have had, I was lucky to have the opportunity to work in ambitious projects with fantastic colleagues and to lead teams of talented developers and designers, assimilating experience from various domains ranging all aspects of the product development life cycle.
+Throughout the few years of academic and professional career I have had, I was lucky to have the opportunity of working in ambitious projects with fantastic colleagues and leading teams of talented developers and designers, assimilating experience from various domains ranging all aspects of the product development life cycle.
 I have always looked for projects that allow me to step out of my comfort zone, as I firmly believe that having a wide breadth of understanding